Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?

 We explored using completely random masks, setting the saliency mask to be a random rectangle of the image and also a centered rectangle.
 As ImageNet images generally consists of images with objects centered in the middle of the image, we expect that using a random rectangle that is centered around the middle will cover a reasonable portion of the object.
 Table \ref{table.ablation_random_masks} reports the performance under linear evaluation on the ImageNet validation set when varying the size of the random masks to cover different percentage areas $a_p$ of the full image.
 We notice that improving the quality of the masks, by using random rectangle patches instead of completely random points in the image as the mask, results in better performance.
-However, the performance with random masks is $>1\%$ lower than using saliency masks from DeepUSPS.
+However, the performance with random masks is $>1\%$ lower than using saliency masks from our saliency detection network.
 As expected, using centered rectangles instead of randomly positioned rectangles as masks results in better peformance.

 Moreover, to test the robustness of \alpharelic{} to corruptions of the saliency masks, we add/remove from the masks a rectangle proportional to the area of the saliency mask.
 The mask rectangle is added/removed from the image center.
-Table \ref{table.ablation_mask_corruptions} reports the results when varying the area of the rectangle to be added/removed to cover different percentages $m_p$ of the saliency masks obtained from DeepUSPS.
+Table \ref{table.ablation_mask_corruptions} reports the results when varying the area of the rectangle to be added/removed to cover different percentages $m_p$ of the saliency masks.
 We notice that while \alpharelic{} is robust to small corruptions of the saliency mask its performance drops in line with the quality of the saliency masks degrading.

-Finally, we also explore corrupting the masks using a bounding box around the saliency mask obtained from DeepUSPS which results in $74.5\%$ top-1 and $92.2\%$ top-5 accuracy under linear evaluation on the ImageNet validation set for a ResNet50 (1x) encoder trained for $300$ epochs with mask apply probability of $0.1$ Note that this performance is comparable to using random rectangles to mask the large augmented views during training (see table \ref{table.ablation_random_masks}) and by is lower than directly using the saliency masks from DeepUSPS.
+Finally, we also explore corrupting the masks using a bounding box around the saliency mask which results in $74.5\%$ top-1 and $92.2\%$ top-5 accuracy under linear evaluation on the ImageNet validation set for a ResNet50 (1x) encoder trained for $300$ epochs with mask apply probability of $0.1$ Note that this performance is comparable to using random rectangles to mask the large augmented views during training (see Table \ref{table.ablation_random_masks}) and is lower than directly using the saliency masks from the trained saliency detection network.